 - Toiletries, soaps and Faith in Nature products – organic, vegan and not tested on animals

-- Fairly traded teas, coffees, snacks, juices and chocolate
+- Fairly traded teas, coffees, snacks and a great range of vegan chocolate

 Opening times:Mon - Thurs: 10am - 7pm

 Fri: 10am - 5.30pm

 Buddha statues and singing bowls

 These come from Dhiramati, a member of the Triratna Buddhist Order, and Siesta Crafts, a member of BAFTS, the British Association of Fair Trade Shops and Suppliers.
 Dhiramati trades with small, family-run craft businesses in Nepal and part of his business’s profits support the Green Tara Trust, working with women there.

 These are hand crafted using ‘Eco’ hard wood by Zazen, a small UK-based independent business.
 Viramitra’s Kindseats are made from birchwood ply sourced from sustainably-managed forests in Finland